 - Bar towels - Countless uses, but bar towels are the best way to pick up and move ribs in the smoker.

-Tips for Smoking Ribs
+Pro Tips for Perfect Smoked Ribs

 - Rinse and dry the ribs before adding the dry rub to clean off any potential bone fragments that could be leftover from the butcher.